 Better range of motion

 The reason is that push-up bars help increase your range of motion and the depth the movement is able to achieve.
-A push-up bar gives you alternatives to the standard push-up movement, which helps you engage other muscle groups.
+A push-up bar gives you alternatives to the standard push-up movement, which helps you target and engage other muscle groups.
 Overall, each push-up helps improve your upper body strength, which is super important, no matter your fitness goals.
 As we know, a strong upper body means better overhead presses and pull-ups, not to mention bigger bench numbers and better performance on Olympic lifts.

 Since your hands are elevated on push-up bars, your range of motion is increased, and your muscles spend more time under tension.
 Equally beneficial is the fact that your chest can descend below your hands when doing a push-up.
 Greater shoulder abduction means your pec major is recruited for more work, and the result is chest development is more significant and pronounced.